-April is national Arab American Heritage Month in the US.
-Celebrate with us by discussing one of these rich, layered books by Arab American authors with your book club.
+Celebrate Arab American Heritage Month 2026 with us by discussing one of these rich, layered books by Arab American and other Arab diaspora authors with your book club.

-Read on for a curated recommended reading list books by Arab American authors to add to your book club reading list.
+Read on for a curated recommended reading list books by authors of Arab descent to add to your book club reading list.
 If you have a Bookclubs account, add the books to your Books I Want to Read shelf or recommend them to one of your clubs.
 If you don’t have a Bookclubs account yet, it’s easy and free to get started here!

 Dearborn by Ghassan Zeineddine